-Develop understanding of nature, processes and methods of science through different types of science enquiries that help children to answer scientific questions about the world around them.
+develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them